paulghaddad/baby_site/src/pages/activities/index.md

 ### Baby Monet

-I began sharing my passion for art with my son very early on.
+I began sharing my passion for art with Hayden very early on.
 I purchased the [Art Page-A-Day Gallery](https://www.amazon.com/Page-Day-Gallery-Calendar-2022/dp/1523512237/ref=sr_1_2?keywords=Art+Page-A-Day+Gallery+Calendar&qid=1662978798&sr=8-2) calendar.

 Then, I tore off a few pages from a calendar.
-We laid side-by-side on our backs on my son’s playmat to look at beautiful artwork and “talked”about them.
+We laid side-by-side on our backs on his playmat to look at beautiful artwork and “talked”about them.

 I’d point out and describe what I saw; I’d also ask him questions, always pausing for him to respond back with a coo, grunt, or even a smile.